Modern Language Studies

 Major Requirements

 Each track (with the exception of Spanish) requires a minimum of 32 credit hours numbered 102 or above and including at least one 400-level course.
 The Spanish Track requires 34 credit hours, including a 2-credit internship.
 All majors are expected to study abroad with an appropriate Guilford program for a semester before graduating.
 Approval of the department is necessary to either waive this requirement or to participate in another program abroad.
 Please also note that a 3-week study abroad course does not satisfy this requirement.
-Students may do a senior thesis (470) or departmental honors (490) on a topic approved by the department.
+Students may complete a senior thesis (470) or departmental honors (490) on a topic approved by the department.
 This will count as one of the required courses, but will not replace the required 400-level course.
 Students planning to attend graduate school are urged to choose the senior thesis.
-Modern Language Studies majors should consider a related field in order to consolidate and complement their major field of study or to enhance career opportunities.
+Modern Language Studies majors should consider a second major in a related field in order to consolidate and complement their major field of study or to enhance career opportunities.

 Course Prerequisites